+A registered dietitian weighs in on the sweet stuff.
 Vegan ice creams are on the rise!
 It used to be that you were lucky to find even one dairy-free option.
 However, many grocery stores have an endless selection of vegan options these days.
 Coconut-milk, almond-milk, or cashew-milk bases?
 Pistachio, cappuccino, or birthday cake flavors?
 You dream it, they’ve got it.
 But how do all these ice cream options stack up nutritionally?
 We enlisted the help of HUM’s Director of Education, Sarah Greenfield, RD, to help.

 What to Know About Vegan Ice CreamFirst, dairy free doesn’t necessarily mean guilt free.
 “It’s important to understand they’re not sugar free.
 And just because they’re dairy free doesn’t mean it’s necessarily healthy,” Sarah tells us.
 She adds that in moderation it’ll definitely satisfy a sweet tooth, but to beware if you have a nut allergy since many are made with nut milks.

 Which Nut Milk To Look ForNutritionally speaking, Sarah says there’s not much of a difference between the different bases used in vegan ice cream.
 “I typically choose a base ingredient that I don’t eat consistently in my diet.
 For example, I eat almond yogurt and almond crackers, so having almond-based ice cream may be too much.”
 For this reason, Sarah will opt for a cashew or coconut milk-based vegan ice cream instead.
 “Giving your body variety and rotating ingredients is beneficial because you get exposure to different nutrients.”

-To put these to the test, we had HUM staffers try each one in a blind taste test.
+But Which Ones Do our Taste Buds Prefer?To put these to the test, we had HUM staffers try each one in a blind taste test.
 See which vegan ice cream came out on top by watching the video above!